Skip to main content

 • immunodeficiency (especially those with multiple health conditions).

-RSV and older adults
+RSV programme for older adults

 JCVI guidance

-The Joint Committee on Vaccination and Immunisation JCVI) acknowledges the significant impact of RSV on the UK population and the strain it places on NHS services during winter.
-In 2023, the JCVI recommended implementing RSV immunisation programmes to protect infants and older adults.
+The Joint Committee on Vaccination and Immunisation (JCVI) acknowledges the significant impact of RSV on the UK population and the strain it places on NHS services during winter.

-From 1 September 2024, Wales will introduce a maternal programme to protect infants, and an older adult programme to protect older adults.
+• an older adult programme to protect older adults.

 The vaccine